One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

 So you’ve made the decision to start working with agile.
 Great choice!
 You’ve decided to use Scrum to get yourself and your team into peak performance mode, and now you are really rolling.
 But wait a minute — you start doing your homework, and you read in Jeff and J.J.
 Sutherland’s Scrum book that this framework was created “as a faster, more reliable, more effective way to create software.”
 If you are like me, your next thought is, “Uh oh, I’m not a developer.
 I guess this isn’t for me…”.
 However, don’t put down that Scrum book just yet.
+There’s an easy way to work with scrum for non-developers.

 Truthfully, though Scrum was originally created for developing software, its basic principles and practices can be applied to nearly any type of work across a vast array of markets and disciplines.
 With a little creativity and a solid understanding of the fundamentals, you can make Scrum work for you and your team, no matter what you may be trying to accomplish.